PeterTramm/python-challenge/README.md

     - [x] The greatest decrease in profits (date and amount) over the entire period

 #### PyPoll
-- [x] create a Python script that analyzes the votes and calculates each of the following values:
+- [x] Create a Python script that analyzes the votes and calculates each of the following values:

     - [x] The total number of votes cast